 It left an impression, and my search led me to scientific inquiry, about the actual disadvantages of alcohol.
 It might give us a high in the moment, but it does slow the body down.
 Just like caffeine, which can temporarily recharge you, but can make you crash a few hours later.

-The science only matters if you are on the fence, and want to approach the answers logically.
-This serves people who are deeply rationale and left-brained in their day-to-day life.
+Science only matters if you are on the fence, and want to approach the answers logically.
+This serves people who are deeply rational and left-brained in their day-to-day life.

 But when you want to let a habit go from its root, you have to move beyond education and into the unconscious level patterning of it.